Polidea/RxBluetoothKit/README.md

 After that, it emits new element after state changes.

 #### Monitor connection state of Peripheral
-Property `rx_state` on `Peripheral` instance allows monitoring for changes in Peripheral connection state.
+Property `rx_isConnected` on `Peripheral` instance allows monitoring for changes in Peripheral connection state.
 Immediately after subscribtion `Next` with current state is emitted.
 After that, it emits new element after connection state changes.

 #### Retrieving Peripherals
 `BluetoothManager` also lets to retrieve peripherals in two ways: